MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/govern-components.md

   - Automated data discovery, profiling, tagging, cataloging, and mapping to a glossary
   - Automated sensitive data detection and governance classification
   - Interoperability with other catalogs, tools, and applications to share metadata via APIs and open standards
-- data lakes to ingest and process data
+- Data lakes to ingest and process data
 - Enterprise data software with built-in support for:
-  - Data center, multicloud, and edge data connectivity
+  - Datacenter, multicloud, and edge data connectivity
   - Data stewardship tooling
   - Data cleansing and integration
   - Metadata lineage